ARE FULLER EDUCATION PROGRAMS AVAILABLE TO ALL STUDENTS?

 Accommodations will be made that enable students with special education needs to participate our program.
 Students who are receiving special education programs and services and who have an Individual Education Plan (IEP) will have a fair and equal opportunity to successfully complete the OSSLT or the OSSLC.
 Accommodations change only the way in which the OSSLT is administered or the OSSLC is taught, or the way in which the student responds to the components of the test or the course.
 They do not alter the content of the test or the expectations of the course or affect the validity or reliability of the test or the evaluation of student learning in the course.

-It is recommended that students who are enrolled at Fuller have the capability to work and complete assignments independently when and as required.
-Our program is designed to also help engage students who may lack focus in typoical schools, and may help these students in staying on track.
+It is recommended that students who are enrolled at Fuller Academy have the capability to work and complete assignments independently, as required.
+Our program is designed to engage students who may lack focus in the standard schooling system.
 Parent participation and deeper involvement with their child is also recommended to assist learners with additional needs.
-We do offer guidance in consultation with the student, but due to the nature of our program, some students may find our program not suitable to their particular learning style or needs.
-We are happy to work with parents and students to ensure that your child gets the most out of our program.
+We do offer guidance in student consultations.
+However, due to the nature of our program, some students may find our program not suitable to their particular learning-style or needs.
+We are happy to work with parents to ensure that their child gets the most out of our program.

-Our interdisciplinary program is designed so that the courses are pre-determined by semester to allow us to cover particular themes and match the assessments to the curriculum.
-Becuase the themes and issues to be studied are interconnected, courses each semester are pre-determined and combined to create a customized curriculum.
+Our interdisciplinary program is designed so that the courses are pre-determined by semester, to allow us to cover particular themes and match the assessments to the curriculum.
+Courses are pre-determined because these themes and issues are interconnected.

 Should a student wish to pursue an independent study path and gain credits in their desired subjects, they may work with a Fuller advisor one-on-one to self-design their own individualized, interdisciplinary program.
-Such individualized programs are available through Fuller, but due to the additional teacher support and work-intensive instruction and nature of a one-on-one program, additional fees may apply.
+Such individualized programs are available through Fuller Academy, but due to the additional teacher support, work-intensive instruction, and nature of a one-on-one program, additional fees may apply.

-Our program is not designed to be any more challenging or difficult than that of a other school programs, but it is designed to be more engaging, enriching, and enjoyable, and these types of models have been proven to boost learning outcomes and help students achieve better results.
+Our program is not designed to be any more challenging or difficult than that of a standard school program.
+It is designed to be more engaging, enriching, and enjoyable; these types of models have been proven to boost learning outcomes and help students achieve better results.